Cha-K28/First-Milestone-Project/README.md

 Deploying the website was quite simple as I used Github Pages.

+Following Deployment i did notice a one small issue with the red button on the home page.
+On a windows version of chrome and on firefox a grey border appeared around half of the button.
+I solved this by setting the border of the button to "none" and it appeared to work fine.
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: